Superm4n97/kubernetes/README.md

 deployment or create a copy of that.
 This command is also applicable for pods and services.

+> $ kubectl get pods -w

+for watching the pods realtime.

 ### Create:
 > $ kubectl create -h<br>